Improve the performance of the workflow archiving data from dataturbine to metacat

 The sensor data read from DT is no longer written to file system, but written directly to EcogridWriter via ObjectTokens.

 There are parameters to control the concurrency of reading from DT and writing to Metacat.
 In my tests, I found that increasing the number of writers to Metacat improved performance the best.
 However, as the data sizes and number of writers increased, I started getting errors from EcogridWriter, such as permission denied...

-#5 Updated by Derik Barseghian about 7 years ago
+#5 Updated by Derik Barseghian over 7 years ago

 I'm retargeting for consideration for kepler-2.4.0, and reassigning.
 The actor changes could ideally be included in kepler 2.4.0, and after that, the remaining workflow portion of the bug could then be targeted to sensor-view-1.x.y.
 The actor changes need review, ideally by Jing since he's familiar w/ the actor, and the above attached faster version of the workflow needs to be debugged to find the source of the errors Dan mentions in comment#4.
 We also need to make sure all the improvements Jing and I have made to the current version of the workflow after publication of the paper are merged into the faster version.
 I believe the current version has been more thoroughly tested and doesn't have the errors mentioned, so I'd rather stick with it for the initial sensor-view release, even if it's slower.

-#6 Updated by Derik Barseghian almost 7 years ago
+#6 Updated by Derik Barseghian about 7 years ago

 Just ran this workflow again (albeit w/ provenance on) and it took 13:54 to run, for not a great deal of data.
 That's pretty bad.